• Skip to main content

 Top 3 Largest Canadian REITs

 One way to classify REITs is by market cap.
-Many investors will feel more comfortable in selecting a well-diversified business with a large property portfolio.
+Many investors feel more comfortable selecting a well-diversified business with a large property portfolio.
 Some REITs are present in many cities and provinces providing optimal geographic diversification.
-Here are the 3 largest Canadian REITs:
+Here are the three largest Canadian REITs:

 Canadian Apartment Properties REIT (CAR.UN.TO)CAPREIT Logo